List of birds of French Guiana: Tyrant flycatchers

 Tyrant flycatchers are passerine birds which occur throughout North and South America.
 They superficially resemble the Old World flycatchers, but are more robust and have stronger bills.
 They do not have the sophisticated vocal capabilities of the songbirds.
 Most, but not all, have plain coloring.
 As the name implies, most are insectivorous.
-Eighty-three species have been recorded in French Guiana.

-Tyrant flycatchers are passerine birds which occur throughout North and South America.
-They superficially resemble the Old World flycatchers, but are more robust and have stronger bills.
-They do not have the sophisticated vocal capabilities of the songbirds.
-Most, but not all, have plain coloring.
-As the name implies, most are insectivorous.
 Eighty-one species have been recorded in French Guiana.